 We have now driven examples of every drivetrain layout - front-wheel drive, rear-wheel drive and 4Motion four-wheel drive - as well as both manual and auto transmissions.
-See the Driving Experience section below for further details
+See below for further details

 UK versions of this Crafter were initially sold in three trim levels: Startline, Trendline and Highline.
 Standard equipment is good throughout, though the difference between Startline and Trendline in particular is well worth the extra outlay.